Documentation

 Faster evolution cycles Hot patching and binary rollout happen at the OS level with lower latency

-Security boundary The agent operates within NetBSD's proven, audited security model
+Security boundary The agent operates within FreeBSD's proven, audited security model

 • Clean kernel design — well-documented, modular, and auditable